OGRECave/ogre/README.md

 - [Battlezone 98 Redux](http://store.steampowered.com/app/301650/Battlezone_98_Redux/)

 ## Join Our Community
 We believe in the power of collaboration.
-Whether you're a seasoned developer or just starting, you are welcome in the OGRE community.

-* **Ask a question** in our [Forums](http://forums.ogre3d.org/) or on [Gitter](https://gitter.im/OGRECave/ogre).
+* **Engine Programming Q&A**: Ask technical questions in our [Forums](http://forums.ogre3d.org/) or on [Gitter](https://gitter.im/OGRECave/ogre).
-* **Contribute to the engine** by creating a [pull request](https://github.com/OGRECave/ogre/pulls).
-We welcome everything from bug fixes and documentation to new features.
+* **Contribute**: Check out [good first issues](https://github.com/OGRECave/ogre/labels/good%20first%20issue) to get started.
+We welcome everything from bug fixes to new features.
 * **Support the project** via [Patreon](https://www.patreon.com/ogre1) to help fund continued development.

 ## Licensing